Greg S. Labate

 Published Decisions

 Corder v.
 Houston's Restaurants, Inc., 424 F. Supp.
 2d 1205 (C.D.
 Cal.
-2006) (held meal and rest periods violations were penalties subject to a one-year, rather than a four-year, statute of limitations; only one penalty per day despite multiple meal and/or rest period violations).
+2006) (only one meal/rest penalty per day despite multiple meal and/or rest period violations).

 Honors